hongtaiwang/Switch-Edge-Diagnostics-CAT9K/README.md

 type in username if any.

-Will show static image if timeinterval is less than or equal to 0.
+will show static image if timeinterval is less than or equal to 0.

 ### repo contains a sample topo graph and a log output